Overview of Greenhouse Gases

 Unlike many other greenhouse gases, fluorinated gases have no natural sources and only come from human-related activities.
 They are emitted through a variety of industrial processes such as aluminum and semiconductor manufacturing.
 Many fluorinated gases have very high global warming potentials (GWPs) relative to other greenhouse gases, so small atmospheric concentrations can have large effects on global temperatures.
 They can also have long atmospheric lifetimes--in some cases, lasting thousands of years.
 Like other long-lived greenhouse gases, fluorinated gases are well-mixed in the atmosphere, spreading around the world after they're emitted.
 Fluorinated gases are removed from the atmosphere only when they are destroyed by sunlight in the far upper atmosphere.
 In general, fluorinated gases are the most potent and longest lasting type of greenhouse gases emitted by human activities.

-There are three main categories of fluorinated gases--hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), and sulfur hexafluoride (SF6).
+There are four main categories of fluorinated gases--hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), sulfur hexafluoride (SF6), and nitrogen trifluoride (NF3).
 The largest sources of fluorinated gas emissions are described below.

 - Substitution for Ozone-Depleting Substances.
 Hydrofluorocarbons are used as refrigerants, aerosol propellants, solvents, and fire retardants.
 The major emissions source of these compounds is their use as refrigerants--for example, in air conditioning systems in both vehicles and buildings.
 These chemicals were developed as a replacement for chlorofluorocarbons (CFCs) and hydrochlorofluorocarbons (HCFCs) because they do not deplete the stratospheric ozone layer.
 Chlorofluorocarbons and HCFCs are being phased out under an international agreement, called the Montreal Protocol.
 Unfortunately, HFCs are potent greenhouse gases with long atmospheric lifetimes and high GWPs, and they are released into the atmosphere through leaks, servicing, and disposal of equipment in which they are used.